A relational description of higher commutators in Mal'cev varieties: Strong cube terms, and clones of operations preserving commutators

 \section{Strong cube terms, and clones of operations preserving commutators}

-We will use terms that are a~generalization of a~Mal'cev term.
-These terms will play similiar role as a~difference term in the case of binary commutator.
-Term $q_n$ is \define{strong $n$-cube term} if it satisfies
+We will use terms that generalize Mal'cev terms.
+These terms will play similar role as a~difference term in the case of binary commutator.
+A~$(2^n-1)$-ary term $q_n$ is a~\define{strong $n$-cube term} if it satisfies